percona/pbm-docs/docs/install/configure-authentication.md

 ## Set the MongoDB connection URI for `pbm-agent`

-!!!
-Info
+!!! info

-    Execute this step needs on each node where `pbm-agent` is installed.
+    Execute this step on each node where `pbm-agent` is installed.

-!!!
-Important
+!!! important

     Each **pbm-agent** process needs to connect to its localhost `mongod` node with a standalone type of connection.
 Avoid using the replica set URI with **pbm-agent** as it can lead to unexpected behaviour.

-    Note that this is different from the connection string required by pbm CLI.
+    Note that the MongoDB connection URI for `pbm-agent` is different from the connection string required by pbm CLI.

 The `pbm-agent.service` systemd unit file includes the location of the environment file.
 You set the MongoDB URI connection string for the  `PBM_MONGODB_URI` variable within the environment file for every **pbm-agent**.